7RU7H/Archive/Cloud/Cloud-Security.md

 ## Security Through Policy

+- Identity-based
+- Resource-based
+- Session-based

 ## Security Through Access Management

+Access Management - correct permissions for the correct account to correctly perform a task.
+- Create Identities - Template identities, make excepts exceptionally
+- Authentication Factors
-- MFA at least, but always push for better
+	- MFA at least, but always push for better for regular users - move away from password to passphrase and bad storage methods or passwords all together to something that what a user has to have together
+		- But make it easy and not irritatating for the user!
+	- More powerful permissions require more oversight and less single point of failure human interaction: Big Federation-Level Own account requires - X people with Y regular authentication plus Account specific authorisation, not one person and one password to own your entire cloud.
+- Roles: Policy and Organisation Structure should inform account Roles limited to that Role

-IAM - focus on
+IAM - Focus on and improve for success
-- identity management - user and machine - integration between federations and clouds
+- Identity management - user and machine - integration between federations and clouds
+- Do not share passwords or account
-- segregation - permission hierarchy relative to organisation and B2B
+- Segregation - permission hierarchy relative to organisation and B2B
+- Access management
-- access management - multiplier of amount access control makes it difficult to perfect it.
+	- multiplier of amount access control makes it difficult to perfect it
+- Authorisation and Authentication systems that are MFA
+	- More is good in most cases
+		- Do not make it irritating or difficult for genuine users attempts your user base will make find ways to make there life easier and your Cloud-System Administrator life hell.
+			- You provide a service not a challenge.
+	- Just-in-Time
-- workforce transformation
+- Workforce transformation

 lam and Cloud security maturity framework
 - understand current context